ElisaMarchete/Challenge01-html-css/README.md

 <br/>

-### Screenshot and link for the deployed application
+### Screenshot and link to the deployed application

 ![Screenshot of deployed application](/assets/screenshot/screenshot.png)